tapsbook/photobookSDK-iOS/Doc/template-DB.md

 ## 1. Concept

 Tapsbook uses its own template engine to combine page template metadata and user-generated images, text, and embellishment to render finished book pages.
 The template metadata is stored in an SQlite DB that comes with the SDK binary.
+The SQlite DB enables great offline editing ability.
 Enterprise Account Developers can also customize their own template to be loaded into their final app (you are here means you are an enterprise account developer).
 To finish the tasks in this doc, we suggest use a tool such as SQLiteStudio(Mac) to view the SQLite data.

-1.1 The page template metadata is organized as a tree structure where The top level node is **theme** which represents page styles.
-Theme = Function of (aspect ratio type, page color tone).
-When you want to expose multiple themes to your customers, you can present a theme selection UI to your customer.
-The default theme loaded in the current SDK is theme_id=200 and it is a square book type.
-The available std_ratio_type value current in the default DB has the following
+1.1 The page template metadata is organized as groups where the top level group is **theme**.
+Think theme as the Function of (aspect ratio type, page color tone).
+For a given aspect ratio type, there should be a theme entry in the DB.
+The available std_ratio_type value current in the default DB has the following.
+The default theme loaded in the current SDK is std_ratio_type=4 (theme_id=200) and it is a square book type.
 ````
 TBStdPageRatio_11x8_5 = 1,
 TBStdPageRatio_10_5x8 = 2,